Friday, September 28, 2018

 Reconstruction, a pathway for women to contribute more on sustainable development

 Following the April 2015 earthquake in Nepal, the Government of Nepal launched a private housing reconstruction program for the affected people.
-This is an owner driven reconstruction which the homeowners have the initiatives on the type and size of house to be rebuilt and also the timeline.
-The government provide support as methodology already proven as success as in other countries such as in Indonesia following Padang earthquake 2009.
-But in Nepal there are some specific concern on the availability of skilled builders as many of young people are prefer to work abroad.
+This is an owner-driven reconstruction in which the homeowners have the initiative on the type and size of the house to be rebuilt and also the timeline.
+The government provides support as the methodology has already proven successful in other countries, such as Indonesia, following the Padang earthquake in 2009.
+However, in Nepal, there are some specific concerns about the availability of skilled builders as many young people prefer to work abroad.

 Draining of local workforce

-For some people, this recovery program is foreseen to be unsuccessful, due to scarcity of manpower to work in reconstruction.
-For many years, Nepali working abroad is tend to increase as more income they expected compare to working in Nepal.
-The number of Nepali workers going abroad more than doubled after the country began promoting foreign labor in recent years: from about 220,000 in 2008 to about 500,000 in 2015[i].
+For some people, this recovery program is foreseen to be unsuccessful due to the scarcity of manpower to work in reconstruction.
+For many years, Nepali working abroad has tended to increase as more income they expected compared to working in Nepal.
+The number of Nepali workers going abroad has more than doubled since the country began promoting foreign labor in recent years: from about 220,000 in 2008 to about 500,000 in 2015[i].

-In the villages the situation is even more challenging.
+In the villages, the situation is even more challenging.
 Thousands of able-bodied men leave Nepali villages for cities and go abroad for employment and to escape poverty, many villages no longer have any adult men—only kids, women, and elderly remain[ii].
-Therefore the ratio of women and old people become significant if we count the work force availability in the villages.
+Therefore, the ratio of women and old people becomes significant if we count the workforce availability in the villages.
 Even most of the young people are unskilled for construction work.
-Hence the presence of women and old people seems will not give meaningful impact to the reconstruction progress.
+Hence, the presence of women and old people will not have a meaningful impact on the reconstruction progress.

-Migration not only reduce the man power but also slower decision on when to start the house.
-Due to money mostly directed by the men who are the head of household.
+Migration not only reduces manpower but also causes slower decisions on when to start the house.
+This is because money is mostly directed by the men who are the head of the household.

 During the reconstruction phase and especially in temporary shelters, women take on a triple duty of reproductive work, community organisation and productive work in the informal economy, while men tend to return to their traditional role of waged work outside home.
 The tremendous impact of the disaster on children and elderly are largely shouldered by women.
 Generally in post disaster situations the officials in charge for reconstruction activities finds it difficult to obtain timely and accurate information.
 This is partly because of decision making which does not follow its usual procedure due to the urgency and the pressures and flow of information to lower ranks does not work in its routine way.
 In certain cases the implementation does not happen effectively.
 Thus, the contribution of women to this will be of great help.
 (Thurairajah, 2008)